Amputation Prevention Center®

 Often complicated by underlying conditions, what seems like a simple wound on your foot or lower leg can turn into a significant problem.
-There are many factors that can cause a wound to become chronic enough to lead to amputation, however the majority of lower limb amputations are due to foot ulcers that are a result of complications from diabetes, including:
+A majority of lower limb amputations are due to foot ulcers that are a result of complications from diabetes, including:

 - Poor circulation

 - Charcot foot – a deformity that forms in some patients with diabetes